danielmelilli/danielmelilli.github.io/_posts/2019-08-18-install-icinga2-on-rpi.md

 sudo systemctl enable icinga2
 ```

-#Setting up Icinga Web 2
+# Setting up Icinga Web 2
 Icinga 2 can be used with Icinga Web 2 and a variety of modules.
 This explains how to set up Icinga Web 2.

-The DB IDO (Database Icinga Data Output) feature for Icinga 2 take care of exporting all configuration and status information into a database.
+The DB IDO (Database Icinga Data Output) feature for Icinga 2 takes care of exporting all configuration and status information into a database.

 For this installation, I will use mysql instead of Postgres